rohitroxx001/StoreCurrent.com-PHP/README.md

 -> Data will be fetched from different shopping websites like amazon ,flipkart,snapdeal etc;

--> Comparison of data from different websites;
+-> Comparison of data wil be done from different websites;

--> Providing buying and user profile to customers;
+-> Providing buying facility and user profile to customers;

 -> Customers Data will be analysed using Big Data Hadop;